Good intentions and goals are a fairytale

 Perhaps one way is to get more inspiration.
 And inspiration can look very different, like Brian Tracy's book “No excuses!
-The power of self-discipline ”explains:“ Name three people, living or deceased, who you admire the most and describe one of their characteristics before you Respect to have."
+The power of self-discipline ”explains:“ Name three people, living or deceased, whom you admire the most and describe one of their characteristics before you Respect to have."

-This could give important clues to your own wishes, which might otherwise remain hidden.
-And another question that, according to Tracy, should be asked: "What one, really big goal would you set yourself if you knew you couldn't fail?"
+This could provide important clues to your own wishes, which might otherwise remain hidden.
+And another question that, according to Tracy, should be asked: “What one, really big goal would you set yourself if you knew you couldn't fail?”

 Think positive and achieve your goals

 Even if I do not unconditionally believe in “positive thinking, makes successful” - rhetoric and this does not usually work, I have often noticed that this is how you come across the really big wishes in life.
-Things that we find really attractive and sexy and for which it is worthwhile to overcome oneself instead of narrow-gauge goals like “losing 10 kilos”.
+Things that we find really attractive and sexy and for which it is worthwhile to overcome oneself instead of narrow-gauge goals such as “losing 10 kilos”.
 And maybe the 10 kg weight loss is just a good intermediate step on the way there?